Vitalik335/parser_dataset/README.md

+🚨 Important Note: This is a project completed under tight deadlines.
+Due to time constraints, I was unable to collect all the data and polish the project.
+The main goal was to fulfill the assignment requirements as quickly as possible. 🚨
 🌎 Open Data Web Scraper
-This project is a web scraper designed to collect open data from government portals.
-It works for some websites, while others require a different approach due to their React-based architecture.
-Additionally, the project includes AnalyzeAI, a tool that processes collected data using OpenAI.
+This project is a simple web scraper designed to collect open data from government portals.
+It works for some websites, but due to the dynamic architecture of others (such as React-based websites), a different approach is required.
+Additionally, the project includes AnalyzeAI, a tool that processes the collected data using OpenAI to generate key insights.

 📌 Supported Websites
 ✅ 🇬🇧 data.gov.uk